-- The boxes: external entities that the main entity interacts with (organizations, departments, systems, or processes)
+- Boxes: external entities that the main entity interacts with (organizations, departments, systems, or processes)

-- The flows: interactions are labelled to show the flow of data, physical objects, or funds between the entities.
+- Flows: interactions are labelled to show the flow of data, physical objects, or funds between the entities.

 You can literally create this model in 5 minutes – on paper, whiteboard, or any tool that supports diagramming.
 Watch this video to see how.